elastic/gsoc/readme.md

 Steffen Siering, Nicolas Ruflin

-### <a name="beats_metric_modules"></a>Beats: More Modules for Metricbeat
+### <a name="beats_modules"></a>Beats: More modules for Metricbeat, Filebeat and Heartbeat

-#### Brief Explanation

-Today Metricbeat supports around 30 modules like Apache HTTP, Couchbase, Docker, HAProxy, Kafka, Kubernetes, MongoDB, MySQL, nginx, PostgreSQL, Prometheus, Redis, and ZooKeeper.
+Modules in Filebeat, Metricbeat and Heartbeat are vital to provide a good out of the box experience.
+Today Metricbeat and Filebeat provide modules for around 30 services like Apache HTTP, Docker, Mysql, Nginx and more (See: [Filebeat module list](https://www.elastic.co/guide/en/beats/filebeat/master/filebeat-modules.html) and [Metricbeat module list](https://www.elastic.co/guide/en/beats/metricbeat/master/metricbeat-modules.html)).
 But we want more!
-Luckily it is fairly easy to add new modules to Metricbeat.
-The [developer guide](https://www.elastic.co/guide/en/beats/devguide/current/creating-metricbeat-module.html) can be found in the Beats documentation.
+We want to introduce more protocols and service types to Heartbeat.
+We want to add modules to Filebeat, that are availble in Metricbeat only.
+And we want to add modules for new services to all Beats.
+Luckily it is fairly easy to add new Modules to Metricbeat and Filebeat.
+The [Beats Developer Guide](https://www.elastic.co/guide/en/beats/devguide/current/index.html) can be found in the Beats documentation.

 Here is a list of services we are still missing the most: